Namdevx/SmartLoad-3D/README.md

 # 🚚 SmartLoad 3D

 SmartLoad 3D is a lightweight **React + Vite + TypeScript** application for visualizing and managing **3D truck loading capacity**.
-It offers an interactive 3D truck model, box configuration, loading logic, and optional data persistence via Supabase.
+It offers an interactive 3D truck model, box configuration, loading logic.

 ---